Heatwave continues to scorch the West Coast with no letup in wildfires

 Los Angeles Times says temperatures in coastal regions could hover below 80 degrees.
 However, the L.A.
 Basin could be near the 100 degrees mark, while in desert areas, temperatures could be around 100 to 112 degrees.
 The combination of dry vegetation and scanty rainfall is a recipe for disasters like fires.
 These destroy the environment and end up with the loss of habitat for wildlife and, at times, people.

-A meteorologist attached to the NWS explains - “Vegetation is very dry on the hillsides because we’ve had two dry years in a row.”
+A meteorologist attached to the NWS explains: “Vegetation is very dry on the hillsides because we’ve had two dry years in a row.”
 Firefighters have been busy fighting fires, with Northern California being the worst hit.
-Incidentally, in June 2019, the heatwave in Europe claimed several lives.